dynatrace-oss/barista/documentation/barista-content.md

 - themable: whether the component is themable; default: false
 - wiki: a link to the UX wiki page of the component
-- properties: to indicate a component-status (shown in the page's header section), possible values are "dev utility", "work in progress", "deprecated"
+- properties: to indicate a component-status (shown in the page's header section), possible values are "dev utility", "work in progress", "deprecated", "experimental"
 - tags: list of tags; used to group pages by topic and for search
 - related: list of ids to related Barista-pages